Skip to content

 • Install system to UEFI disk

-and you can choose the following file system options:
+You can choose the following file system options:

 • ext2,3,4